 Producer co-ops are a model we don’t hear discussed much anymore.
 Today, much of the awareness of co-operatives is fuelled (no pun intended) by consumer co-operatives with recognizable brands and widespread local support.
 This wasn’t always the case.

 As Brett Fairbairn details, producer co-operatives were foundational to the survival of settlers and growth of western Canada.
-According to the Ontario Co-op Association, by 1900 there were over 1200 co-operatively owned creameries (dairy co-ops) across Canada.
+By 1900 there were over 1,200 co-operatively owned creameries (dairy co-ops) across Canada.
 But it was grain farmers that took the producer co-op and made it large scale.

 In 1906, the Grain Growers Grain Company incorporated and pool marketing began building momentum.
 In no time, the Pool system was one of the most recognizable brands in western Canada.
 Eventually, they became publicly traded companies and were acquired by other firms.
 (Similar to what we see happening today with Alberta’s Rural Electrification Associations.)

-Industry growth and increased support – particularly in areas of market access, legislation and taxation – for grain farming has allowed producers to grow into large businesses and operate with more independence, decreasing the need for co-operative solutions in this sector.
+Industry growth and increased support for grain farming – particularly in areas of market access, legislation and taxation – allowed producers to grow into large businesses and operate with more independence, decreasing the need for co-operative solutions in this sector.

 Does this mean we’re done with producer co-ops?
 Not quite.

-Even though we don’t always notice producer co-operatives in the marketplace that doesn’t mean they aren’t around and doing great work.
+Though we don’t always notice producer co-operatives in the marketplace, that doesn’t mean they aren’t around and doing great work.

 Hiding in plain sight